jmazanec15/lucene-test/README.md

 | TEST_MEM_SIZE    | Amount of total memory test container will be limited at. (i.e. 4G)                                                                                                                                                                                                                                                                   |
 | LUCENE_UTIL_ARGS | OSB procedure to be run                                                                                                                                                                                                                                                                                                               |

-Here is an example `test.env` for local:
+Here is an example `run.sh` for local:
 ```
+#!/bin/bash
 RUN_ID=
 SHARE_DATA_PATH=
 LUCENEUTIL_REPO=